Getting Started

 If the candidate has NOT yet received a community recommendation:

-- Unfortunately, they can’t apply for a work permit under RCIP yet.
+They cannot apply for an RCIP work permit.
 RCIP work permits are only available after a candidate has been recommended and submitted their permanent residence (PR) application.

 Important: RCIP work permits are tied to the pilot process and can’t be used to extend a stay pre-recommendation.
 Act early and reach out if timelines are tight.